scalable-web-systems/docker-compose/README.md

 ## Introduction

-This tutorial is about docker swarm as the name suggests.
-The scope of this tutorial is talk about the motivation behind docker swarm, how it works in brief and provide a quick guide to jump start on your local machine to see how it works.
+This tutorial is about docker compose as the name suggests.
+The scope of this tutorial is talk about the motivation behind docker compose, how it works in brief and provide a quick guide to jump start on your local machine to see how it works.

+First, one needs to really look at the name "compose".
+In the world of container orchestration, compose, like a composer in music is all about composing, creating and architecting your containers.
+With the need of multiple containers, docker compose becomes a critical tool as well as powerful one while being simple to use.

 ### Notes